 What is Latuda?

-Latuda (lurasidone) is an antipsychotic medicine.
+Latuda is an antipsychotic medicine.
 It works by changing the effects of chemicals in the brain.

 Latuda is used to treat schizophrenia in adults and teenagers who are at least 13 years old.

-Latuda is also used to treat episodes of depression in adults with bipolar disorder (manic depression).
+Latuda is also used to treat episodes of depression associated with bipolar disorder (bipolar depression) in adults and children who are at least 10 years old.

-Some young people have thoughts about suicide when first taking medicine to treat depression.
+Some young people have thoughts about suicide when taking Latuda.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

 Before you take Latuda, tell your doctor if you have liver disease, kidney disease, heart disease, high blood pressure, heart rhythm problems, a history of heart attack or stroke, high cholesterol or triglycerides, low white blood cell (WBC) counts, seizures, diabetes, Parkinson's disease, trouble swallowing, or a history of breast cancer or suicidal thoughts.